 - have health conditions such as diabetes

-There are currently no expectations of additional controls for these groups.
-But make sure your existing controls (social distancing, good hygiene and cleaning, ventilation, supervision etc) are applied stringently.
-As an employer, you need to support these individuals/groups in your workforce.
-You should support them by ensuring:
+There are currently no expectations of additional controls specifically for these groups.
+But make sure your existing controls (social distancing, good hygiene and cleaning, ventilation, supervision etc) are applied strictly.
+As an employer, you should support these individuals/groups in your workforce by ensuring:

 - you emphasise the importance of individual and wider workforce engagement, buy-in and cooperation to ensure controls are applied stringently